dreidev/Scarlet/README.md

 NEGATIVE_NOTATION = "Unfollow"

 ```
-###Anonymous Users
+###ALLOW_ANONYMOUS

-Normally unauthenticated, anonymous users are allowed to use the app's functionality .
+By default anonymous users are not allowed to use the app's functionality.
+However, you can change that by setting ALLOW_ANONYMOUS.

-In settings ..
+In `settings.py` ..

 ```python

 ALLOW_ANONYMOUS = "TRUE"

 ```
-to give only authenticated user this privilege this line should be omitted.